silverstripe/silverstripe-fulltextsearch/docs/en/index.md

 ## Basic usage

+If you have the [CMS module](https://github.com/silverstripe/silverstripe-cms) installed, you will be able to simply add `$SearchForm` to your template to add a Solr search form.
+Default configuration is added via the [`ContentControllerExtension`](/src/Solr/Control/ContentControllerExtension.php) and replacement [`SearchForm`](/src/Solr/Forms/SearchForm.php)

-Basic usage is a four step process:
+Otherwise, basic usage is a four step process:

 1).
 Define an index in SilverStripe (Note: The specific connector index instance - that's what defines which engine gets used)